Niloc1624/YCN-Calculator/README.md

 - Set manual=1 in webScraper.py, put the first and last names there, and run webScrapyer.py.
 Outputs will be printed to terminal.

 If you want to use this to check a given comp for dancers who have placed out of events they've registered for (this is still pretty experimental and hasn't been tested much):
-- Set manual=1 in compChecker.py, put the entries website in there, and run compChecker.py on your local machine.
+- Set manual=1 in compChecker.py, put the entries website code (should be 3 letters) in comp_code, and run compChecker.py on your local machine.
 Outputs will be printed to terminal.
 Make sure in webScaper.py, manual=0.
 Not sure why exactly but for some reason compChecker.py really screws up if manual=1 in webscraper.py.

 If you want to check how many competitors there are for every competition available on https://events.o2cm.com/ (not including entrants starting with "TBA" (case-sensitive) and not including duplicates):
 - Run countCompetitorsAllComps.py on your local machine.
 Outputs will be printed to terminal.